Supplementary data: Nova Scotia

 Topic: Increasing access to supportive psychosocial care services

-Title of image: Percentage of individuals who indicated they received supportive help of those who indicated they needed supportive services
+Title of image: Percentage of individuals who indicated they received supportive help of those who indicated they needed supportive services in 2020

 Topic: Increasing access to supportive psychosocial care services